kemist80/Cache/README.md

 // Stores a variable valid for 2 weeks (you can use any valid date string)
 $cache->put('test.two_weeks','test variable',false,'2weeks');

+// Gets a cached item TTL (time to live: the difference between expiration and creation time in seconds) echo $cache->getTTL('test.five_minutes');

+// You can set TTL without modifying cached value echo $cache->setTTL('test.manual',300);

+// You can do the same with specifying the expiry date echo $cache->setExpiry('test.manual','5 minutes');

 ```
 Storing method: